· · · · · · ·

 Seatbelts for Babies on Planes

 The biggest difference between American flights and European flights is seatbelts.
-In the US when your baby flies on your lap you just need to hold him.
+In the US when your baby flies on your lap you just need to hold them.

 In Europe, you’ll be given a baby seatbelt that’s an extension of your own seatbelt.
 Naturally, both continents think that what the other one is doing is unsafe and wrong.